 Do you have sensitive teeth or know someone who does?
 St. Lawrence Dentistry offers very effective treatments for this common issue.

-Some peoples teeth are sensitive by virtue of the fact that they have larger than average nerves in their teeth.
-At the center of the tooth is the pulp tissue which is mostly nerve tissue.
-In general the bigger the pulp space the less thick the side walls are to protect the pulp and the more sensitive your teeth can be.
+Some people’s teeth are sensitive because they have larger than average nerves in their teeth.
+At the center of the tooth is the pulp tissue, which is mostly nerve tissue.
+In general, the more prominent the pulp space, the less thick the side walls are to protect the pulp, and the more sensitive your teeth can be.

 In children and young adults, tooth sensitivity can be an issue because they tend to have larger ‘pulp spaces’ and also larger dentin tubules.
 The tooth pulp is composed mainly of nerve tissue, and tubules are the pores of the tooth leading toward the pulp.
 Consequently, young people can have seemly perfect-looking teeth, yet they are sensitive.